An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence: Acknowledgments

 \section{Acknowledgments}

+ES acknowledges support from NASA grants 80NSSC22K1265, 80NSSC23K0646, ,and 80NSSC25K7299.
+PG acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 555983577.
 MB acknowledges support from the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - EXC 2121 "Quantum Universe" - 390833306 and from the BMBF ErUM-Pro grant 05A2023.
-P.G.~acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 555983577.
-LP acknowledges financial support from NSFC under grant No.\ 11973098 and No.\ 12373072.
+LP acknowledges support from NSFC under grant No.\ 11973098 and No.\ 12373072.
 The authors also gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC).
-ChatGPT (version GPT-5; OpenAI) was used in formating the tables in this manuscript.
+We thank the anonymous referee for their careful reading of our manuscript and for their constructive suggestions.
+ChatGPT (version GPT-5; OpenAI) was used in formatting the tables in this manuscript.